Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

-\item \textit{\textbf{Knowledge-Fusion}}: These methods fuses the knowledge graphs (KGs) representation into the language model using graph query encoders~\cite{wang2021kepler, ke2021jointgt, he2019integrating}.
-JointLK~\cite{sun2021jointlk} used knowledge fusion and joint reasoning for commonsense question answering by effectively choosing only the relevant nodes from KGs and mutually updating the scores from text encoder and graph encoder.
-LKPNR~\cite{runfeng2023lkpnr} combined LLM and KG to improve the semantic understanding in complex news texts to build a personalized news recommendation framework by using a KG-augmented encoder.
+\item \textit{\textbf{Knowledge-Fusion}}: These methods integrates the KGs into LLMs using graph query encoders~\cite{wang2021kepler, ke2021jointgt, he2019integrating}.
+As shown in Figure~\ref{fig:kg_train}, JointLK~\cite{sun2021jointlk} employed knowledge fusion and joint reasoning for commonsense question answering, selectively using relevant KG nodes and synchronizing updates between text and graph encoders.
+LKPNR~\cite{runfeng2023lkpnr} combined LLMs with KGs, enhancing semantic understanding in complex news texts to create a personalized news recommendation framework through a KG-augmented encoder.